cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 In the following section, we will explain some of the more advanced feature of the counting system.
 If your benchmark uses only a single `DebugGroup` and/or `DebugBilinearGroup` instance (specifically no interactive protocols), you may not need to know about those features.
-In that case you can just use `DebugGroup` and `DebugBilinearGroup`, and then retrieve the data using the `formatCounterDataDefault()` formatting method.
+In that case you can just use `DebugGroup` and `DebugBilinearGroup`, and then format the data using `formatCounterData()`.
-If you want to use the getter methods with suffix `Default`, you should read at least the following section about counting modes to understand the difference between `Total` and `NoExpMultiExp` getter methods.
+If you want to use the getter methods, you should read at least the following section about counting modes to understand the difference between `Total` and `NoExpMultiExp` getter methods.
 If your application uses multiple `DebugGroup` instances and/or multiple parties, reading the sections about static counting and the bucket system is recommended.

 ## Counting modes